Exygy/frontend-assessment-live/README.md

 # Exygy In Person Frontend Assessment

-This project was initialized with [Create React App](https://github.com/facebook/create-react-app) and Typescript.
+This project was initialized with [Vite](https://vitejs.dev/) and Typescript.

 This repo is an implementation of [part 1](https://github.com/Exygy/frontend-assessment-part-1/blob/main/README.md) of our frontend assessment, which asks candidates to build a visual directory of housing listings.
 One additional feature has been added on top of that assessment, which is pagination of the listings.